 Radiation that drives photosynthesis is called photosynthetically active radiation (PAR) and is typically defined as total radiation across a range of 400 to 700 nm.
-PAR is often expressed as photosynthetic photon flux density (PPFD): photon flux in units of micromoles per square meter per second (μ mol m-2 s-1, equal to microEinsteins per square meter per second) summed from 400 to 700 nm (total number of photons from 400 to 700 nm).
-While Einsteins and micromoles are equal (one Einstein = one mole of photons), the Einstein is not an SI unit, so expressing PPFD as μ mol m-2 s-1 is preferred.
+PAR is almost universally quantified as photosynthetic photon flux density (PPFD), the sum of photons from 400 to 700 nm in units of micromoles per square meter per second ( $\mu$ mol m-2 s-1, equal to microEinsteins m-2 s-1).
+While microEinsteins and micromoles are equal (one Einstein = one mole of photons), the Einstein is not an SI unit, so expressing PPFD as $\mu$ mol m-2 s-1 is preferred.
+Daily total PPFD is typically reported in units of moles of photons per square meter per day (mol m-2 d-1) and is often called daily light integral (DLI).

-The acronym PPF is also widely used and refers to the photosynthetic photon flux.
-The acronyms PPF and PPFD refer to the same parameter.
-The two terms have co-evolved because there is not a universal definition of the term "flux".
-Some physicists define flux as per unit area per unit time.
-Others define flux only as per unit time.
-We have used PPFD in this manual because we feel that it is better to be more complete and possibly redundant.
+The acronym PPF is also used and refers to the photosynthetic photon flux.
+The acronyms PPF and PPFD refer to the same variable.
+Both terms are used because there is not a universal definition of the term flux.
+Flux is sometimes defined as per unit area per unit time and sometimes defined as per unit time only.
+PPFD is used in this manual.